mehul2015/SpringMVCCRUD/README.md

 # SpringMVCCRUD
-A registration website that uses Spring MVC and MySql as the database.
+A registration website that uses the Spring MVC design pattern.
+MySql is used as the database.